webcodr/weblog/content/post/catalina-edid-override.md

 If you're having this problem, like me, you know the fix: a patched EDID created with this [little Ruby script](https://embdev.net/attachment/168316/patch-edid.rb).

-The installation of this EDID override could be tedious since the release El Capitan, as SIP won't let you access the necessary system directories.
+The installation of this EDID override could be tedious since the release of El Capitan, as SIP won't let you access the necessary system files.
 Just disable it in recovery mode, copy the file and enable it again.
-It sucks, but works just fine.
+Sucks, but works just fine.

 Now, Catalina is out for a few hours and has a new way to annoy people who need EDID overrides.
 All system-related directories and files are read-only, regardless of the status of SIP.